Ansi Agolli: New York Cosmos

-On 15 March 2019, it was announced that Agolli would be signing with the New York Cosmos for the 2019 NPSL season to play for New York Cosmos B, and for the first team in the inaugural NPSL Founders Cup tournament scheduled to run between August and November 2019, With the deal being confirmed by the Cosmos on 25 March 2019.
+On 25 March 2019 Agolli signed with the NPSL club New York Cosmos, and was initially set to participate with New York Cosmos B ahead of 2019 NPSL season and later with the first team in the inaugural NPSL Founders Cup tournament, scheduled to run between August and November 2019; he was given the squad number 13 upon arrival.
+He was highlighted as one of the newcomers expected to strengthen New York Cosmos B.